 In his column, Needle pointed out three facets of such projects where ERP for construction companies could make an enormous difference:

-Needle suggested that ERP systems have the ability to help throughout every stage of a construction project, beginning with the planning process.
+Needle suggested that construction ERP solutions have the ability to help throughout every stage of a construction project, beginning with the planning process.
 These tools have the ability to map out everything, such as daily, weekly and monthly schedules, as well as provide accurate estimates regarding the cost.

 In addition, Needle highlighted how these systems can "monitor the costs associated with the project" at every step.
 That way, construction companies won't run the risk of completing projects, only to find out they are millions of dollars in the red.